-In preparation for the 2017 CATHalf Trail Half-Marathon we again offer a CATHalf Trail Half-Marathon Training Program.
+In preparation for the 2017 CATHalf Trail Half-Marathon we again offer a free CATHalf Trail Half-Marathon Training Program.
 The 14-week training program is ideal for folks new to trail running or longer distances, and is timed so that you complete your training just in time to taper for the CATHalf.

 Note: If you are not a CATs-member and have never signed our liability waiver, please do so before joining a run.
 Click here for the waiver.